mittulmandhan/java-interview-prep/13 this keyword/README.md

 x = 0
 y = 0
 ````
-In above program, name of instance variables and local variables of constructor are same.
-So, we will use this keyword to distinguish between instance variables and local variables.
+In above program, names of instance variables are same as local variables.
+Here instance level variable is shadowed by a local variables.
+So, we will use this keyword to distinguish between instance and local variables.
 ````
 class A {
   int x;